opener-project/tokenizer-base/README.md

 Once installed as a gem you can access the gem from anywhere:

-Vicom-tokenizer-lite_EN_kernel needs 2 parameters:
+This aplication reads a text from standard input in order to tokenize.
+Aplication arguments:

-1. Sentence detection and tokenization model's directory path.
+-l, --lib       sentence detection and tokenization model's directory path.
-2. File's path.
+-f, --filename  (optional) file's name.
-3. You can also specify a 3rd parameter to use static timestamp at KAF header: -n.
+-t,             (optional) o use static timestamp at KAF header.
+--help,         outputs aplication help.

 For example:

-$ Vicom-tokenizer-lite_EN_kernel ./ english.txt
+$ cat english.txt | Vicom-tokenizer-lite_EN_kernel -f english.txt

 Will output: